-Mr. DAVE KOENIG (Manager, Hitachi Data Systems): Throughout the day or in the morning before I start work or after work, I'll go out and look at a number of different Web sites that...
+DAVE KOENIG: Throughout the day or in the morning before I start work or after work, I'll go out and look at a number of different Web sites that...

 WEISS: Koenig says he'll go to CNN, FOX News and the Heritage Foundation, a conservative think tank site.
 He points out a post on Fox's Web site.
 Fox titles it The Most Outrageous Remarks in the Health Care Debate.

 KOENIG: Sarah Palin keeps on talking about death panels.
 And then we got people, you know, Congressman Grayson down in Florida saying that Republicans want Americans to die quickly.

 WEISS: Koenig laughs off these comments, but then he's serious.
 He says he's a conservative and is satisfied with his private insurance through his job.
 Still, at first he was pretty much behind President Obama's push to overhaul the health care system.
 He says the president was on track about controlling health care's sky-rocketing cost.
 But now Koenig's not so sure.